 Just as we all move inside when the cold weather hits, mice can do the same.
 Of course, seeing mice in the house can be disturbing, and it can be tempting to reach for rodenticide to get rid of them.
-Be very cautious with this though, the products are designed to be yummy, and dogs and cats will readily eat it.
+Be very cautious though, the products are designed to be yummy, and dogs and cats will readily eat it.
 Rodenticides are extremely toxic to pets and will cause death if left untreated.
 It is possible for pets to recover if treatment is prompt.
-Immediately contact your veterinarian if you think your pet may have eaten poison left out for rodents.
+Contact your veterinarian immediately if you think your pet may have eaten poison left out for rodents.

 Dogs and cats can get themselves into many predicaments!
 With some foresight, the transition to colder weather can be a smooth one.
 If you have questions about pet health insurance as an additional precaution to keep your furry family members healthy, you can learn about pet insurance on the Pets Best Insurance website.